metal3-community/metal-boot/internal/backend/power/unifi/README.md

 # Unifi SSH Power Management Package

-This package provides SSH-based power management for Unifi switches, implementing the `backend.BackendPower` interface for the PiBMC system.
+This package provides SSH-based power management for Unifi switches, implementing the `backend.BackendPower` interface for the Metal Boot system.

 ## Features